praveenkanajam/sample/Teraform/Teraform_readme.md

 Note that even though the resource will be fully created when the provisioner is run, there is no guarantee that it will be in an operable state - for example system services such as sshd may not be started yet on compute resources.

 Now the task is after instance creation, we need to execute the shell script.
+Hear please refer the 03-providers/ec2.tf file with the auto script.